 - No Limit on annual sales

-- Food sold face to face, online, markets, stands and even online
+- Food sold face to face, online, markets, stands

 - Food limited to non TCS (Temperature Control for Safety) only – this is standard across the country as all cottage food operations are limited to non-potentially hazardous / TCS foods.